-This project will improve Interstate 35 from Vivion Road to Pleasant Valley Road, the I-35 and Pleasant Valley Road interchange, Church Road, Sobbie Road, Pleasant Valley Road, South Liberty Parkway, and US-69.
+This project will improve Interstate 35 from I-435 to 1 mile north of Pleasant Valley Road, the I-35 and Pleasant Valley Road interchange, Church Road, Sobbie Road, Pleasant Valley Road, South Liberty Parkway, and US-69.

 Why is MoDOT doing this project?

 The project area is located in the heart of Clay County, the seventh most populous county in Missouri and one of the fastest-growing counties in the state.
 The existing interchange and the current traffic volumes significantly impact the travel times.
-Improving I-35 from Vivion Road on the south to Pleasant Valley on the north is a significant community priority that the Cities of Pleasant Valley, Liberty, and Kansas City as well as the Village of Claycomo support.
+Improving I-35 from I-435 to Pleasant Valley on the north is a significant community priority that the Cities of Pleasant Valley, Liberty, and Kansas City as well as the Village of Claycomo support.

 How will this project benefit me?